Shah Gilani is considered one of the world’s foremost experts on the credit crisis.

 Shah went on to originate and run a packaged fixed-income trading desk for Roosevelt & Cross Inc., an old-line New York boutique bond firm, and established that company’s listed and OTC trading desks.
 Shah started another hedge fund in 1999, which he ran until 2003, when he retired to develop land holdings with partners.

-Today Shah is the editor of Capital Wave Forecast and Zenith Trading Circle He also writes our most talked-about publication, an e-letter called Wall Street Insights & Indictments, where he reveals how Wall Street’s high-stakes game is really played, and how to win it.
+Today Shah is the editor of Zenith Trading Circle and The Money Zone.
+He also writes our most talked-about publication, an e-letter called Wall Street Insights & Indictments, where he reveals how Wall Street’s high-stakes game is really played, and how to win it.

 Shah studied economics and psychology at the University of California, Los Angeles.